SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 - **Url** property: Gets or sets the URL of the site for the timer job to operate against.
 This can be the root site of the site collection, but it can also be a subsite in case site expanding was done.
 - **ConfigurationData** property: Gets or sets additional timer job configuration data (optional).
 This configuration data is passed along as part of the **TimerJobRunEventArgs** object.
 - **WebClientContext** property: Gets or sets the **ClientContext** object for the current URL.
 This property is a **ClientContext** object for the site defined in the **Url** property.
 This is typically the **ClientContext** object that you would use in your timer job code.
 - **SiteClientContext** property: Gets or sets the **ClientContext** object for the root site of the site collection.
 This property provides access to the root site should the timer job require access to it.
-For example, the timer job can add a page layout to the master page gallery using the **SiteClientContext** property.
+For example, the timer job can add a page layout to the master page gallery by using the **SiteClientContext** property.
 - **TenantClientContext** property: Gets or sets the **ClientContext** object to work with the Tenant API.
 This property provides a **ClientContext** object constructed by using the tenant admin site URL.
 To use the Tenant API in the timer job **TimerJobRun** event handler, create a new **Tenant** object by using this **TenantClientContext** property.

-All **ClientContext** objects use the authentication information described in the **Authentication** section.
+All **ClientContext** objects use the authentication information described in the [Authentication](#authentication) section.
 If you've opted for user credentials, ensure that the used account has the needed permissions to operate against the specified sites.
 When using app-only, it is best to set tenant-scoped permissions to the app-only principal.

 ### State management

 When you write timer job logic, you often need to persist state; for example, to record when a site was last processed, or to store data to support your timer job business logic.
 For this reason, the timer job framework has state management capabilities.

 State management stores and retrieves a set of standard and custom properties as a JSON serialized string in the web property bag of the processed site (name = timer job name + "_Properties").
-The following are the default properties of the `TimerJobRunEventArgs`object:
+The following are the default properties of the **TimerJobRunEventArgs** object:

 - **PreviousRun** property: Gets or sets the date and time of the previous run.
 - **PreviousRunSuccessful** property: Gets or sets a value indicating whether the previous run was successful.
 Note that the timer job author is responsible for flagging a job run as successful by setting the **CurrentRunSuccessful** property as part of your timer job implementation.
 - **PreviousRunVersion** property: Gets or sets the timer job version of the previous run.

-Next to these standard properties, you also have the option to specify your own properties by adding keyword - value pairs to the Properties collection of the **TimerJobRunEventArgs** object.
+Next to these standard properties, you also have the option to specify your own properties by adding keyword&ndash;value pairs to the Properties collection of the **TimerJobRunEventArgs** object.
 To make this easier, there are three methods to help you:
 - **SetProperty** adds or updates a property.
 - **GetProperty** returns the value of a property.
 - **DeleteProperty** removes a property from the property collection.